-This prayer opens with the phrase tvameva mata—“you are the mother”—from a verse that originates in a Sanskrit hymn titled Pandava Gita.
-Queen Gandhari addresses this verse to Lord Krishna in the sacred epic poem Mahabharata.
-As a disciple, the queen praises her Guru with devotion and reverence, recognizing him as the supreme progenitor, the friend of all, the source of knowledge and also wealth.
+The prayer opens with the phrase tvameva mata—“you are the mother”—from a verse that originates in a Sanskrit hymn titled Pandava Gita.
+Queen Gandhari addresses these words to Lord Krishna in the sacred epic poem Mahabharata.
+As a disciple, the queen praises her Guru with devotion and reverence, recognizing the Guru as the supreme progenitor, the friend of all, the source of knowledge and also wealth.
 With true understanding, Gandhari sees the Guru as the Self of all and, thus, the source of every blessing in her life.

 The next four verses, written by Hari Om Sharan in Hindi, entreat the Lord as the Guru, the one who removes inner suffering and illumines the mind.
 These verses laud the power of worship, devotional love, and chanting the divine name as means to experience the presence of the Lord.

 Aware of an indebtedness to the Guru, the disciple reflects, “O Lord, you have given me everything.
 What shall I offer to you?”
-The question arises from heartfelt appreciation, and the answer that comes is this: “With folded hands, I offer salutations.”
+The question arises from deepfelt appreciation, and the answer that arises is: “With folded hands, I offer salutations.”
 By offering salutations, namaskara, the disciple venerates the Guru with devotion and expresses thankfulness.
 Throughout this prayer, gratitude is conveyed by the disciple’s recognition of the blessings that come from the Guru.
-At the core of these salutations pulsates the feeling, the bhava, of love and worship of the Guru.
+At the core of these salutations pulsates the feeling, the bhava, of worship of the Guru.

-After the prayer, a well known Sanskrit verse from the Brhadaranyaka Upanishad is recited, which begins with the words om purnamadah.
+After the prayer, a well-known Sanskrit verse from the Brhadaranyaka Upanishad is recited, beginning with the phrase om purnamadah.
 In the previous five verses the disciple has addressed the Guru as the embodied Master.
 This final verse evokes purna, the “perfection” and “fullness” of the highest Truth.
 This perfection, the supreme Self, exists in the Guru, in oneself, and in everything in creation.

 Swami Shantananda began following the Siddha Yoga path in 1972.
 In 1977, he took monastic vows to become a Siddha Yoga Swami.
 Swami ji serves Gurumayi as a Siddha Yoga meditation teacher, teaching in Siddha Yoga workshops, courses, satsangs, Sadhana Retreats, and Shaktipat Intensives.